 Adjusting the BIM Execution Plan to incorporate more interactivity will help to improve the Design Review and 3D Coordination processes.
-This includes additional preconstruction meetings between EYP and Mascaro and a streamlined review process for resolving clashes.
 It will result in more direct communication between the architect and construction manager, easing the burden on Penn State.
 This will also help to reduce costs in the long run as project team members won't have to spend as much time with the BIM model trying to resolve clashes during construction.